maxwondercorn/ember-dictionary/README.md

 npm add ember-dictionary
 ```

-Note: Some `retext` plugins have dependencies that require Node v8.
-Specifically, the `remark-lint-no-dead-urls` plugin.
+Create a local dictionary file `.local.dic` at the root of your project.
+This file can contain valid words that are specific to the project.

+This file is required even if they are not any project specific words.

 ## Configuration file

-To use the dictionary, add it to `.remarkrc.js` file with the appropriate configuration options
+To use the dictionary, add it to `.remarkrc.js` file with the appropriate configuration options.

 ```js
 /* eslint-env node */